 The next step is for cows without obvious quality problems.
-CMT reagent is added to the milk in the four wells on the paddle.
+CMT reagent is added to the milk.

 If after adding the reagent, the sample in the well has no or little color change and is still quite runny, the dam's infection level probably is not high enough to significantly contaminate the colostrum.
 Some increase in viscosity is expected with colostrum.